aluneau/CrazyRoomba/README.md

 ### Difference between client side and server side

-The only difference between server and client side is the syncrhonisation of datas.
+The only difference between server and client side is the synchronization of datas.
 To avoid socket.io surcharge datas are send from the server to the client only every <b>50ms</b> by default.
-You can change this from the client or from the server with using this command:
+You can change this from the client or from the server side using this command:
 ```js
 roomba.changeInterval(interval in ms)
 ```

 ## What can you ask to the robot?

-With this library you can ask for pretty much everything roomba can do or send you back.
-Here is the method list avaiable from the client side or from the server side:
+With this library you can ask pretty much everything.
+Here is the method list available from the client side or from the server side:

 #### `_sendCommand(buffer)`
 Send a buffer command to the robot